Basic Annual Costs 2021-22

 Private Lesson Fee

-Non-music majors (undergraduate, full-time, and part-time): A fee of $175 is charged for lessons.
-Such lessons are available only to qualified students (as determined by an audition), consist of one-half hour contact time per week per semester, depend upon available faculty load, and must be approved by the Associate Dean and department chair.
+Lessons for Non-music majors (undergraduate, full-time, and part-time): A fee of $175 is charged for lessons.
+Such lessons are available only to qualified students (as determined by an audition), consist of one-half hour contact time per week per semester, depending upon available faculty load, and must be approved by the Associate Dean and department chair.
+Lessons are typically with Graduate Assistants unless space is available with a faculty member.

 Explanation of Charges